Visual content is a crucial ingredient in your content marketing, as studies have shown it’s more likely to be shared, clicked on, and engaged with.

 Use illustrations wisely and purposely.
 Remember, visuals should help you communicate with less words.

-- Resist the urge to include character illustrations without a specific purpose.
+- Use characters sparingly.
+Resist the urge to include character illustrations without a specific purpose.

-- Select a few key elements that would benefit the most from an illustration to help strengthen your overall message.
+- Illustrate with intention.
+Select a few key elements that would benefit the most from an illustration to help strengthen your overall message.

 It’s easy to get carried away with type.
 There are so many pretty fonts!
 So many weights!
-So many opportunities to combine type and illustration (see above)!
+So many opportunities to combine type and illustration!
 Great in theory, oftentimes bad in execution.
 Getting a little too creative by trying to place an image between a header and a subhead or using too many fonts throughout interrupts the flow.

 Carefully laying out and presenting type is key.
 Both the placement and variety of fonts you choose impact the quality of your visual content.

-- Pick a single font family to work with.
+- Keep it simple.
+Pick a single font family to work with.

-- Limit the amount of variation of weights and sizes for the fonts used.
+- Don’t overwhelm the viewer.
+Don’t use more than three type styles within the same visual, and limit the amount of variation of weights and sizes for the fonts used.

-- Check that chart labels and legends are consistent and legible.
+- Make sure all data is there.
+Check that chart labels and legends are consistent and legible, too.

-- Instead of visualizing comparable data sets separately (e.g., three bar charts), combine them for easy comparison (e.g., one grouped bar chart).
+- Save space.
+Instead of visualizing comparable data sets separately (e.g., three bar charts), combine them for easy comparison (e.g., one grouped bar chart).
 Do so only if appropriate.

 - Check the primary source to ensure accuracy.
 Take a look at our best practices for sourcing data, too.